Electro-Harmonix Soul Food Pedal Review

 How to get the most out of the Soul Food

-If you decide to get the Soul Food (and there’s not many reasons not to buy one), here’s what I recommend to get the most out of it:
+If you decide to get the Soul Food (and there are not many reasons not to buy one), here’s what I recommend to get the most out of it:

 - Start with a clean tone.
 Set the DRIVE knob almost all the way down and match the VOL knob to your bypassed volume level.
 Now experiment with the TREBLE knob to get a feel for the range that you enjoy.
 Start with the TREBLE knob in the neutral position (pointing up) and move it back and forth to see if you prefer more or less high frequencies.